 Located in the Santa Claus Village in Rovaniemi, the Snowman World Glass Resort is a paradise for children.
-It has a large activity area and is only five minutes away from the Rovaniemi airport, which makes the visit effortless.
+It has a large activity area and is only five minutes from the Rovaniemi airport, making the visit effortless.

 At this ice igloo Finland resort, you will see two-story cabins that are modern and spacious, ideal for families.
 Each cabin has a living area, kitchen, and WiFi.

-Additionally, it also has a private outdoor hot spa and sauna that make it a unique experience even if auroras are not visible.
+It also has a private outdoor hot spa and sauna that make it a unique experience, even if auroras are not visible.

 See Related: Romantic Destinations in the World

 13. Pyhän Asteli Aurora Igloos & Suites